Vietnamese Language Program

 We are proud to announce the opening of a new program of Vietnamese language study beginning in the fall of 2018.
 Our new instructor, Nguyễn Phương Chung, comes to Columbia with extensive experience teaching Vietnamese at the college and graduate levels in Vietnam, developing pedagogy tailored to the specific demands of the Vietnamese language, and training diplomats at the US Embassy to Vietnam in Hanoi according to State Department standards.
 Classes utilize a functional approach with heavy emphasis on learner participation and practical communication.
 Our program combines the basic six-tiered plan for language mastery currently used by the University of Social Sciences & Humanities in Vietnam with the standards and techniques developed by the State Department for diplomatic language training.
 Students are encouraged to apply and enhance their practical communicatory skills through exploration of Vietnam’s rich cultural heritage, as well as the diversity and vibrancy of contemporary Vietnamese society.

-We currently offer an introductory level of Vietnamese, UN1101 (no experience necessary) and UN1102, as well as a second-year + heritage level course UN1201 and UN1202 (placement exam required) throughout the year, with additional possibilities on a case-by-case basis, for those interested in advanced study during the 2018-2019 academic year.
-Regular third- and fourth-year courses will also be offered as the program grows.
+We currently offer First Year Vietnamese I& II (No experience necessary), Second Year Vietnamese I & II (placement exam required), Third Year Vietnamese I &II (placement exam required) and Mixed Advanced Vietnamese I &II (placement exam required).
 The Vietnamese language program is also proud to serve the needs of Columbia’s newly-formed graduate program in Vietnamese studies.
 With the recent appointments of Liên-Hằng Nguyễn (History) and John Phan (EALAC), Columbia is now one of the only institutions to offer a unified graduate program on Vietnamese history, culture, and literary criticism, from premodern to contemporary times.
 The Vietnamese language program is working closely with Professors Nguyễn and Phan to establish a premier center for Vietnamese language training here at Columbia.
 Our long-term goal is to develop a program that will serve the needs of all levels of interest, from the beginner, to the heritage learner, to advance graduate students working on primary materials.

 For more information on the Vietnamese language program, please contact Nguyễn Phương Chung at firstname.lastname@example.org.
 For more information on Vietnamese studies at Columbia University, please contact Professor John Phan at email@example.com.